ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/commands/documents/delete.http.markdown

 ---
 {NOTE: }

-* Use this endpoint with the `PUT` method to upload documents to the database:
+* Use this endpoint with the `DELETE` method to delete one document from the database:
 `http://[server URL]/databases/[database name]/docs`

 * In this page: